enketo/enketo-core/README.md

 * if the widget needs tweaks or needs to be disabled for mobile (touchscreen) use, build this in.
 The option `{ touch: [boolean] }` is passed to the plugin by default.
 If your widget requires tweaks for mobile, you could create an all-in-one widget using the `options.touch` check or you could create separate widgets for desktop and mobile (as done with select-desktop and select-mobile widgets)
 * allow clearing of the original input (i.e. setting value to '')
 * send a `fakefocus` and `fakeblur` event to the original input when the widget gets focus or looses it (see select-desktop)
-* please write Jasmine specs and a runner.html in the widget's /test folder.....(yeah, need to do that for the existing widgets too...)
+* please write test specs in the widget's /test folder.....(yeah, need to do that for the existing widgets too...)

 ### Notes for All Developers

-* build with Grunt
+* build with grunt
 * helpful to use `grunt develop` to automatically compile (sass and js) when a source file changes, serve, and refresh
 * adding the querystring `touch=true` and reducing the window size allows you to simulate mobile touchscreens

 ### Notes for JavaScript Developers

 * The JS library uses CommonJS modules, but all the modules are still AMD-compliant.
-It may be quite a bit of work to get them working properly using requirejs though (AMD-specific issues won't be fixed by author, but AMD-specific patches/PRs are welcome)
+It may be quite a bit of work to get them working properly using requirejs though (AMD-specific issues won't be fixed by us, but AMD-specific patches/PRs are welcome)
 * Will be moving back to Google Closure (Advanced Mode) in future (hence JSDoc comments should be maintained)
-* Still trying to find a JS Documentation system to use with grunt that likes Closure-style JSDoc
+* Still trying to find a JS Documentation system to use that likes Closure-style JSDoc
 * JavaScript style see [JsBeautifier](./.jsbeautifyrc) config file, the jsbeautifier check is added to the grunt `test` task.
-You can also manually run `grunt jsbeautifier:fix` to fix style issues (Note, I had to add `"ensure_newline_at_eof_on_save": true` to the Sublime Text 2 user settings to make grunt jsbeautifier happy with the style produced by the ST2 JsFormat plugin.)
+You can also manually run `grunt jsbeautifier:fix` to fix style issues (Note, I had to add `"ensure_newline_at_eof_on_save": true` to the Sublime Text 3 user settings to make grunt jsbeautifier happy with the style produced by the ST3 JsFormat plugin.)
 * Testing is done with Jasmine and Karma (all: `grunt karma`, headless: `grunt karma:headless`, browsers: `grunt karma:browsers`)
 * When making a pull request, please add tests where relevant